mailgun/holster/tracing/README.md

 span indicates start/end timings and optionally other developer specified metadata and logging output.

-Jaeger Tracing is a common tool used to receive OpenTelemetry trace data.
-Use its web UI to query for traces and view the waterfall graph.

 OpenTelemetry is distributed, which allows services to pass the trace ids to disparate remote services.
 The remote service may generate child spans that will be visible on the same waterfall graph.
-This requires that all services send traces to the same Jaeger Server.
+This requires that all services send traces to the same tracing server.

 ## Why OpenTelemetry?
 It is the latest standard for distributed tracing clients.